piskello/greemta/docs/index.md

 GreeMta is a challenge based on data.

-You are invited to develop applications, interactive websites, visualizations, infographics and analysis based on data about trees and green in Madrid able to offer insights about how Madrid could improve their management of its green value.
+You are invited to **develop applications, interactive websites, visualizations and infographics** based on data about trees and green in Madrid able to offer insights about how Madrid could improve their management of its green value.

-You shall submit your work by xx/xx/xxxx (see [rules](pages/rules.html))

 A jury will select the 8 best works and award their creators the following prizes.